 And if you are coming to visit, you can make a grocery offering.
 To offer groceries, you may bring what you wish, and we also welcome you to contact us to see what we might find useful.
 We try to eat simple, healthy food in order to support our practice.
 Some staples that we generally use include:

-Unsalted nuts/seeds: cashews, walnuts, Brazil nuts, pecans, almonds, pumpkin seeds
+Nuts/seeds, such as: cashews, walnuts, Brazil nuts, pecans, almonds, pumpkin seeds

 Dried fruit, such as: prunes, dates, raisins, figs

 Dried beans, such as: mung beans, black beans, adzuki beans, green split peas